-Ras Al Khaimah's economy has shown a marked improvement since 2010, when the Emirate was continuing to suffer from effects of the 2008 global financial crisis.
-In 2011, the Emirate's GDP increased (in nominal terms) to AED 22.86 billion in 2011 as compared with AED 19.10 billion in 2010.
-This represented a 19 per cent. increase.
-Ras Al Khaimah's economy is led by the manufacturing sector, which accounted for 26 per cent. of its GDP in 2011, followed by the wholesale and retail trade sectors, which account for 11.3 per cent.
+Ras Al Khaimah's economy has shown a marked improvement since 2010, when the Emirate was continuing to suffer from effects of the 2008 global financial crisis (although the resulting impact on Ras Al Khaimah's economy was largely contained).
+In 2013, the Emirate's GDP increased (in nominal terms) to AED 25.9 billion compared to AED 24.1 billion in 2012.
+This represented a 7.5 per cent. increase.
+Ras Al Khaimah's economy is led by the manufacturing sector, which accounted for 25.1 per cent. of its GDP in 2013, followed by the wholesale and retail trade sectors, which account for 12.1 per cent.

-Data published by the NBS has estimated that nominal GDP in the UAE for 2011 was AED 1,243.8 billion, representing an increase of approximately 19.3 per cent. when compared to 2010, when nominal GDP in the UAE was AED 1,042.7 billion.
+Data published by the NBS states that nominal GDP in the UAE for 2013 was AED 1,477.6 billion, representing an increase of approximately 8.1 per cent. when compared to 2012, when nominal GDP in the UAE was AED 1,367.3 billion.
+The IMF's UAE Article IV Consultation in 2014 reported that the UAE's economic growth has been solid, supported by tourism, hospitality and a rebounding real estate sector, which has contributed to its increase in GDP.